Keyboard shortcuts

 -l/--log

 Print the log of the parser generation process.
-This is really only useful if you know what you're doing, or are investigating a bug in the CLI itself.
-It logs info such as what tokens are included in the error recovery state, what keywords were extracted, what states were split and why, and the entry point state.
+This includes information such as what tokens are included in the error recovery state, what keywords were extracted, what states were split and why, and the entry point state.

 --abi <VERSION>